The Best Butter Chicken Masala Recipe (Murgh Makhani) with a delicious Makhani Sauce! Try it once to know why it's a family and kid favorite.

 - salt (amount will vary based on salted or unsalted butter usage)

-- cilantro for garnishment handful
+- handful chopped cilantro for garnishment and flavor

-Cook for about 5 minutes or until the chicken is no longer pink.
+- Cook for about 5 minutes or until the chicken is no longer pink.
 Some water might form in the pan and that is okay.

-Add garlic, ginger, turmeric, dry coriander powder, and red chili powder.
+- Add garlic, ginger, turmeric, dry coriander powder, and red chili powder.
 Mix and cook for about a minute.

-Mix it well.
+- Mix it well.